QuazChick/bedrock-wiki/docs/items/item-format-history.md

 -   Added `minecraft:compostable`
     -   Allows this item to be used in a composter.
-    -   Contains `compost_chance` which determines how likely the compost level is to increase as a percentage (0-100).
+    -   Contains `composting_chance` which determines how likely the compost level is to increase as a percentage (0-100).

 ## 1.21.40